sureshvenkatesan/jf-transfer-migration-helper-scripts/before-migration-helper-scripts/transfer-artifacts-in-sub_folders_in_parallel/readme.md

   }
 }
 ```
-So the script in [transfer.sh](https://git.jfrog.info/projects/PROFS/repos/ps_jfrog_scripts/browse/transfer-artifacts/transfer.sh) also will not work for this monorepo.

 This is because  7+ million artifacts  out of 17+ million in the Artifactory are  under one folder in the monorepo and so generating the filelist will timeout.
 ![Big folder in Mono Repo](images/morepo_huge_folder.jpg) .